Orientation of orbital planes of planetary systems detected in microlensing campaigns: The distribution of position angles

-We have proposed the hypothesis that orbital angular momenta of the planets tend to cluster around a reference direction $\hat R$.
+Starting from the distribution (\ref{pcosi}), it is possible to derive the expected distribution of the position angles of the planets in the sky.
+We expect a flat distribution for $q=0$ and a distribution peaked around the line of nodes for large values of $q$.
 For simplicity, we assume that $\hat R$ is orthogonal to the line of sight to the Galactic center $\hat z$, so that $\hat R \cdot \hat z=0$.
 We will come back on this assumption at the end of our derivation.
 The direction $\hat x= \hat R \times \hat z$ completes an orthonormal basis in which the plane of the sky is spanned by ($\hat x , \hat R)$.

 The vector $\hat R$ will have its position angle in the sky with respect to the Galactic pole $\widehat{GN}$, denoted by $PA_R$.
-Therefore, we may tabulate the orientations of planets in the sky with respect to this reference axis as
+Therefore, we may express the orientations of planets in the sky with respect to this reference axis as

 and then investigate whether any anisotropies arise in the distribution of $PA'$.